dmolik/Test-Lithium/README.md

 COPYRIGHT AND LICENCE
 ---------------------

-Copyright (C) 2015 James Hunt & Dan Molik
+Copyright (C) 2015

+Geoff Franks, James Hunt & Dan Molik

 This program is free software; you can redistribute it and/or modify it under the terms of either: the GNU General Public License as published